 You know what I miss the most?
 Getting up in the summer when school first lets out and opening my bedroom window to catch the cool breeze and thinking that I have this time spread out in front of me that I can spend with my friends and not doing homework and worrying about exams and grades.
 Just sweet time, quiet and sure.

 I know, I’m supposed to be thinking about what I want to do when I graduate.
 The counselor even bugged us about it at the end of last year.
-My friend, Bree, said what’s a fourteen-year-old supposed to know about it?
+My friend, Bree, said what’s a fifteen-year-old supposed to know about it?
 I told her just put down something, so I showed her what I wrote: I want to go to college and be a doctor.

 Then I had to shush Bree because she snorted out loud.
 I have this little issue about not being able to look at blood.
 The counselor took the paper and smiled.
 “Very good, Meredith,” she said.
 Then I had to kick Bree under the desk to be quiet.